Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Deep Learning for Computational Wave Imaging Problems

 Here, we use the model~(called ``Fourier-DeepONet'') developed by \cite{Zhu-2023-DeepONet} as an example to illustrate how simulations can be utilized to train ML models for solving CWI problems as shown in Fig.~\ref{fig:F-DeepONet}.
 Fourier-DeepONet is a representative example of this class because it explicitly leverages frequency-domain information embedded in simulation data to drive learning.
 It was developed to enhance the generalization ability of waveform sources including both frequency range and source locations.
 It builds on two major components: DeepONet (deep operator networks)~\cite{Lu-2021-DeepONet} and U-FNO (a block combining Fourier neural operator and U-net)~\cite{Wen-2022-UFNO}.
 Particularly, source parameters (\ie, frequencies and source locations) are employed as the inputs of the trunk net to facilitate the data-driven model with varying source frequencies and locations.
 The branch net and trunk net encode the waveform data and source parameters, respectively.
 They are linear transformations lifting inputs to high dimensional space.
 A few U-FNO blocks were then utilized as decoders to produce high-resolution imaging output.
 This use of frequency-domain learning makes Fourier-DeepONet particularly well-suited to handle variability in waveform sources, thus exemplifying how simulation-driven approaches can exploit structured physics knowledge implicitly embedded in data.

 Fully supervised learning strategies, as discussed in the section on \textbf{Fully Supervised Methods}, prove highly effective in utilizing the large volume of simulation-data pairs.
-Beyond the above-mentioned method, a substantial body of research has explored simulation/measurement driven methods for FWI~\cite{araya2018deep, wu-2019-inversionnet,yang2019deep, InversionNet3D-2022-Zeng, Yang-2022-Making}, USCT~\cite{donaldson21, Learned-2023-Lozenski, Li20213Dstochastic, Jeong2023deep,jeong2023investigating}, and NDT~\cite{Rachman2021, Sergio2022, Quantitative-2023-Rao}.
+Beyond the above-mentioned method, a substantial body of research has explored simulation/measurement driven methods for FWI~\cite{araya2018deep, wu-2019-inversionnet,yang2019deep, InversionNet3D-2022-Zeng, Yang-2022-Making}, USCT~\cite{donaldson21, Learned-2023-Lozenski, Li20213Dstochastic, Jeong2023deep,jeong2023investigating, BrainPuzzle-2025-Chen, Robust-2025-Chen}, and NDT~\cite{Rachman2021, Sergio2022, Quantitative-2023-Rao}.
 However, a common issue with these approaches is their limited generalization ability; that is, the models' suboptimal predictability when faced with unseen data significantly different from those in the training set.
 Thus, additional effort (such as transfer learning, active learning, etc.)~\cite{zhang2020data, feng2021multiscale, Renan-2022-Physics } may be required to overcome the distribution shift between simulations and real-world measurements.
 Another method that has proven effective in enhancing generalization is the ``CNN Correction after Direct Inversion'' approach, as proposed by \cite{Deep-2017-Jin}.
 This method initially applies model-based inversion to closely approximate the physics model of the system, producing an estimate near the true solution.
 Subsequently, a CNN utilizes this estimate along with high-quality labels to learn how to eliminate artifacts and thus improve reconstruction quality. \cite{jeong2023investigating} implement a similar strategy to address the USCT problem.
+In \cite{Robust-2025-Chen}, authors propose a deep learning framework for USCT that is trained entirely on simulation data and demonstrates successful generalization to real physical phantom experiments.
+A key component of the approach is the transformation of raw ultrasound waveform signals into time-shift maps, which serve as the input representation for the learning model.